UMD-CS-STICs/389Rfall18/week/5/README.md

 Some instructions that may be useful for this are `STOS(B|W|D|Q)`, `MOV(B|W|D|Q)`, and the `REP` and `LOOP` modifiers.
-You aren't required to used these instructions, but they may help you when writing these functions.
+You aren't required to used any or all these instructions, but they may help you when writing these functions.

 You can look up documentation for these [here](https://c9x.me/x86/) and [here](https://www.felixcloutier.com/x86/).